HorizenOfficial/HorizenAcademy/_i18n/es/_posts/technology/advanced/2021-01-03-a-protocol-to-transfer-value.md

 Para concluir esta lección de la manera en que empezó, tomemos otra cita de Jeff Garzik.

 > "Do not try to stuff every feature into the Bitcoin protocol.
 Let it do what it does best.
 Build systems on top of Bitcoin which use its strengths....
-Putting all the world’s coffee transactions, and all the world’s stock trades, and all the world’s Internet of Things device samplings, on the Bitcoin blockchain seems misguided" - Jeff Garzik
+Putting all the world’s coffee Transacciones, and all the world’s stock trades, and all the world’s Internet of Things device samplings, on the Bitcoin blockchain seems misguided" - Jeff Garzik

 > "No hay por qué atiborrar el protocolo Bitcoin.
 Déjenlo hacer lo que mejor hace.
 Se deben construir sobre Bitcoin sistemas que aprovechen sus fortalezas....
 Incluir en la blockchain de Bitcoin todas las compraventas de café, operaciones bursátiles del mundo y muestreos de todo el internet de las cosas es un esfuerzo equivocado." - Jeff Garzik